 Each entry (oral presentation plus written summary) will be judged on the following:

 • Clarity of purpose

 • Appropriateness of methodology

 • Value of the research or creative activity

 • Ability of the presenter to articulate the research or creative activity

 • Organization of the material presented

 • Presenter’s ability to handle questions from the jury and general audience (oral)

 The Committee on Research, Scholarship, and Creative Activity (RSCA) reviews all applications.
-Up to a total of 10 entries will be selected by the committee to participate in the statewide CSU competition held at Cal State Sacramento on May 4 & 5, 2018.
+Up to a total of 10 entries will be selected by the committee to participate in the statewide CSU competition held CSU Fullerton in Spring 2019.

 Interested applicants are required to attend two preparatory sessions below to learn more about the application process.
 The Information Session (IS) is designed to give an overview of the competition and the application components.
 The Application Review Session (ARS) is designed to give feedback on all areas of the application.
 The CSUMB selection committee will only review applicants who have attended at minimum, one Informational Session (IS) and one drop-in Application Review Session (ARS).
 Faculty mentors are encouraged to attend sessions as well.
-Application information sessions are offered December 2017; application review sessions are offered January-February 2018.
-If you have missed a session, make a 20-minute appointment to review your application during the week of February 19-23, 2018.
-Contact firstname.lastname@example.org
+Application information sessions are offered December 2018; application review sessions are offered January-February 2019.

 Thursday, December 6 from 2-3pm, Tanimura & Antle Library, Second Floor, Suite 2150